offsoc/onionplan/docs/proposals/usability/certificates.md

 ## Self-signed X.509 from .onion (self-signed by the .onion address)

-Another option for having HTTPS in Onion Services that may be available in the future is to use Onion Service keypair to self-validate an HTTPS certificate using [Ed25519][] directly:
+Another option for having HTTPS in Onion Services that may be available in the future is to use Onion Service key pair to self-validate an HTTPS certificate using [Ed25519][] directly:

 * The [Onion x509][] is an example in how a CA self-signed by an .onion could